 Section 10.
 Student members in colleges and universities may be organized into student chapters, as provided for in the Bylaws.

 Section 1.
-The membership shall consist of Licensed Members, Associate Members, Student Members, Individual Affiliate Members, Institutional Affiliates, Sustaining Members, Retired Members, Charter Members and Correspondence Members, who shall abide by the Constitution and Bylaws and the Code of Ethics.
+The membership shall consist of Licensed Members, Associate Members, Student Members, Affiliate Members, Sustaining Members, Retired Members, Charter Members and Correspondence Members, who shall abide by the Constitution and Bylaws and the Code of Ethics.

 Section 3.
-Associate Member: Any person with an associative interest in the profession of surveying and mapping, such as crew chief, crew member, or photogrammetrist; or any person professionally qualified in mathematical, physical or applied sciences or engineering sciences, the criteria for which may be determined and approved by the Board of Directors, may become an Associate Member of the Society.
+Associate Member: Any person with an associative interest in the profession of surveying and mapping, such as crew chief, crew member, survey intern, Certified Survey Technician or any person professionally qualified in mathematical, physical or applied sciences or engineering sciences, the criteria for which may be determined and approved by the Board of Directors, may become an Associate Member of the Society.

 Section 4.
 Student Member: Any person pursuing a course of study leading to a career in the profession of surveying, mapping, and/or a related profession may become a Student Member of the Society.

-Section 8.
+Section 7.
 Correspondence Member: Any person may become a Correspondence Member of the Society.
-They will only receive the “West Virginia Surveyor” newsletter, will not have voting privileges, and will receive no other membership benefits.

 Only Licensed Members may hold the offices of President, President-elect, Vice President, Director-at-Large, and Chapter Representatives, except for Student chapters.
 Student chapter representatives need not be licensed.